Masato Tanaka

-Masato Tanaka (田中 正人, ring name: 田中 将斗, Tanaka Masato) is a Japanese professional wrestler, best known for his appearances with Frontier Martial-Arts Wrestling (FMW) in Japan where he was a one-time FMW Brass Knuckles Heavyweight Champion and a one-time WEW World Heavyweight Champion and in Extreme Championship Wrestling (ECW) in the United States where he was a one-time ECW World Heavyweight Champion.
-He is currently splitting his time wrestling for both Pro Wrestling Noah (Noah) and Pro Wrestling Zero1 (Zero1).
+Masato Tanaka (田中 正人, ring name: 田中 将斗, Tanaka Masato) is a Japanese professional wrestler, He is currently working for both promotions Pro Wrestling Noah (Noah) and Pro Wrestling Zero1 (Zero1).
+He is best known for his appearances with Frontier Martial-Arts Wrestling (FMW) in Japan where he was a one-time FMW Brass Knuckles Heavyweight Champion and a one-time WEW World Heavyweight Champion and in Extreme Championship Wrestling (ECW) in the United States where he was a one-time ECW World Heavyweight Champion.
 He is overall a ten-time world champion in major professional wrestling promotions.

 Professional wrestling career

-Frontier Martial-Arts Wrestling (1993–1999)
+Frontier Martial-Arts Wrestling (1993–1997)

 Originally a trainee for George and Shunji Takano's Pro Wrestling Crusaders (PWC), Tanaka transferred to Frontier Martial-Arts Wrestling (FMW), where he trained under Atsushi Onita.
 Tanaka debuted on July 23, 1993, in Saga City, facing Ricky Fuji.
 He quickly began moving up the card in FMW, widely regarded as the top hardcore professional wrestling promotion in Japan.
 Wrestling in matches featuring explosions and barbed wire, Tanaka earned a variety of scars, and the nickname "Dangan", which he would often shout during his matches.
 By 1996 he was one of the promotion's major stars, and had feuded with fellow wrestlers Mr. Pogo, Mr. Gannosuke, Terry Funk and Mike Awesome.
 His feud with Awesome would eventually span ten years and two continents.
-In December 1999, he left FMW for ECW, after he and Tetsuhiro Kuroda lost to H and Mr. Gannosuke.
+In December 1997, he left FMW for ECW, after he and Tetsuhiro Kuroda lost to H and Mr. Gannosuke.